-In this article you will find some information that will help you to master the PVA
+In this article you will learn some information to help you master PVA

 Note: This article contains advanced information regarding PVA.
 The default settings for our BCN3D PVA have been tailored for good quality and reliable results, and are fully tested by our laboratory.
 These tips complement those settings to ensure the best quality in printing with PVA.

-PVA (Polyvinyl Acetate) is a material widely used in 3D printing as a support material for its capability of dissolving in water.
-This makes this material quite different from the rest, and there are some considerations to take into account in order to print with this filament.
+PVA (Polyvinyl Acetate) is a material widely used in 3D printing as a support material for its ability to dissolve in water.
+This makes the material quite different from the rest, but there are some considerations to take into account in order to print with this filament.
 In this article, we will share some tips and tricks that we usually do in our day-to-day printing at BCN3D.

-Tip: Check out this material compatibility chart, it will help you choose the materials that fit best with PVA:
+Tip: Check this material compatibility chart below, it will help you choose the materials that fit best with PVA:

 Store it well

-PVA is highly hygroscopic, which means it absorbs a lot of moisture from the environment, and it does this quite fast.
+PVA is highly hygroscopic, which means it absorbs a lot of moisture from the environment, and quite quickly.
 When this happens, the PVA polymeric chains break down as the material heats up, making it granulous and not smooth.
 This can cause clogging and various printing quality issues.

-If you want to prevent this from happening and know a bit more about this phenomenon, check out our guide on how to solve this common issue:
+If you want to prevent this from happening and know a bit more about this phenomenon, take a look at our guide on how to solve this common issue:

-This filament is quite sensitive to UV radiation, and it will degrade if it's exposed to natural light during a fairly short period of time.
-Make sure to store the PVA spools in a dry and dark place, such as the Smart Cabinet.
+This filament is quite sensitive to UV radiation, and it will degrade if it's exposed to natural light for a fairly short period of time.
+Make sure to store the PVA spools in a dry, dark place, such as the Smart Cabinet.

 Set supports properly

-As said before, PVA is used as a support material, but there are some settings that you should take into account in order to have the best overhang quality.
+As said before, PVA is used as a support material, but there are some settings you should take into account to guarantee having the best overhang quality.

 Tip: You can access this view by selecting Layer View on the View tab located at the top right corner of the screen after slicing the model.

-If the overhang you need to support is narrow, you can play around with these settings to have a better support structure:
+If the overhang you need to support is narrow, you can play around with the settings to have a better support structure:

-Support Overhang Angle: for better quality overhangs, these should be supported even if the angle between them and the build plate is printable, for maximum quality, set this parameter closest to
+Support Overhang Angle: for better quality overhangs, they should be supported even if the angle between them and the build plate is printable, for maximum quality, set this parameter closest to 0 degrees

 Support Horizontal Expansion: This setting extends the support structure, making it more stable.
 Raise it up to have more solid supports.
 Values around 10mm should work great.

-If you want to save printing time and material, you can actually choose the supports to be printed with the main print material, and the support interface printed with PVA.
+If you want to save print time and material, you can choose the supports to be printed with the main print material, and the support interface printed with PVA.
 This will also prevent clogging issues.
 Here's how to set this up:

 The less you use it, the better

-This filament crystallizes when exposed to high temperatures for too much time, this clogs the nozzle and can ruin your print.
+This filament crystallizes when exposed to high temperatures for extended lengths of time, this clogs the nozzle and can ruin your print.
 You should pay special attention to the standby temperature and the time that PVA remains idle and hot without being extruded.

 Setting a standby temperature below 150ºC and enabling a prime tower will prevent this from happening, by decreasing the speed at which the PVA crystallizes and purging out any crystallized PVA that may have formed while the printhead was idle.